dustlang/cargo/src/doc/src/reference/unstable.md

 #### New `dir-name` attribute

-Some of the paths generated under `target/` have resulted in a de-facto "build protocol", where `cargo` is invoked as a part of a larger project build.
+Some of the paths generated under `target/` have resulted in a de-facto "build protocol", where `payload` is invoked as a part of a larger project build.
 So, to preserve the existing behavior, there is also a new attribute `dir-name`, which when left unspecified, defaults to the name of the profile.
 For example: